 Award winning humor columnist, blogger and freelance writer Joanne Brokaw spends her days dreaming of things she’d like to do but probably never will – like swimming with dolphins, cleaning the attic, and someday overcoming the trauma of elementary school picture day.

-She’s spent the majority of her professional writing career covering entertainment and freelancing for dozens of Christian and community newspapers, magazines and websites in the U.S. and Canada.
-Her extensive writing resume includes credits from American Greetings, Beliefnet.com, ChristianVoice Magazine, Focus on the Family publications, WorldNetDaily.com; she is the recipient of two Evangelical Press Association awards.
+She’s spent the majority of her professional writing career covering entertainment for dozens of newspapers, magazines and websites in the U.S. and Canada.

-Joanne lives with three dogs*, a cat, some chickens, and one very patient husband.
-You can read more about life at The Funny Farm on her personal blog, www.NotesFromTheFunnyFarm.com.
+Joanne lives in Western NY with two dogs, a cat, some chickens, an army of dust bunnies and one very patient husband.
+You can learn more on her website, www.joannebrokaw.com.